Sign up to receive e-newsletters, discounts and promotions

 Fine restaurants, the mighty Mississippi River, antique shops, boutiques, and art galleries are within three blocks.

-The four guestrooms include fireplaces, bath robes, ceiling fans, and king beds.
+Four guestrooms with king bed, fireplaces, bath robes, ceiling fans and private bath with jetted tub.
 The full breakfast can be served in your room.
+Also, there is a smaller room with a queen bed.

 The Dubach Inn is an 1871 Italianate located three blocks from Hannibal's historic Main Street.